floxy-project/floxy-manager/README.md

 A modern web interface for managing Floxy workflows with Go backend and React frontend.

+> Disclaimer: This app has not been tested in production yet.
+By using it, you are acting at your own risk.

 ## Installation

 Floxy Manager can be installed using Docker.
 The Docker image is available in GitHub Container Registry: